boardfish/clonk/README.md

 This is a gem that'll help you seed an instance of Red Hat SSO or Keycloak.

 You should initialize the following environment variables.
-They aren't used by Clonk, but your Red Hat SSO instance will need them to create an admin user,
+They aren't used by Clonk, but your Red Hat SSO instance will need them to create an admin user.

 ```
 SSO_ADMIN_USERNAME